Tutka Bay Lodge

 Guests will benefit from either a bear-viewing or deep-sea fishing excursion included in their stay, as well as access to numerous hiking trails in the surroundings, kayaking in the peaceful cove and fishing from the dock.
 Wildlife thrives in these untouched waters and there are plenty of opportunities to observe whales, sea lions, porpoise and otters.
 When it comes to relaxation its easy to find a secluded spot to enjoy listening to the sounds of nature and the deck is simply perfect for a morning yoga session (also included in your stay).

 Although there is a real focus on the outdoors and nature here, food is also key when it comes to a stay at Tutka Bay, with owner Kirsten Dixon having studied the art of Cordon Bleu cookery.
-Boasting its own cookery school in a repurposed crabbing boat, there is plenty of opportunity for guests to get stuck in and learn to prepare delicious and fresh local Alaskan specialties, utilising mouthwatering local salmon, oysters and a host of other ingredients sourced nearby.
+Boasting its own cookery school in a repurposed crabbing boat, there is plenty of opportunity for guests to get stuck in and learn to prepare delicious and fresh local Alaskan specialities, utilising mouthwatering local salmon, oysters and a host of other ingredients sourced nearby.
 Each week at the cookery school, the chefs will focus on a different theme so there is something to suit a variety of tastes.
 As you would expect, dining is an intrinsic part of the day and will not disappoint.

 Tutka Bay Lodge comprises a main lodge, five private guest cabins, a boat house, sauna and hot tub, perched overlooking the ocean within the property's 11-acre grounds.
 Each of the buildings is connected by a spacious boardwalk with plenty of seating space to wind down and enjoy the views after a day spent exploring the surroundings.
 Guest cabins offer plenty of space and privacy and all enjoy wonderful views over the bay, mountains and spruce forests beyond.